themeum/kirki/README.md

 * Fix: Spacing controls now work with presets.
 * Fix: Spacing controls now properly resetting.
 * Fix: PHP mode on CodeMirror.
+* New: Added new background control-type.
+* New: Replaced selectize with select2.
+* New: Rebuilt typography control using select2.
 * New: Allow modifying values instead of replacing them when using `js_vars` with `function` set to `html` by using the `value_pattern` parameter and the `%value%` placeholder.
 See comment on https://github.com/aristath/kirki/pull/1137#issuecomment-261765175
 * New: Updated CodeMirror.
 * New: Added word-spacing to the typography control.